bgardner/powder/README.md

 # Powder

-Powder reclaims its minimalist roots by embracing simplicity and the purity of form and function.
-Its signature approach transcends conventional WordPress design standards, offering a canvas where creativity flourishes.
-Experience the full potential of Powder, which features an extensive library of patterns and versatile templates.
+Powder returns to its minimalist roots, embracing simplicity through clarity and balance.
+Thoughtfully optimized for the block editor, it offers a flexible canvas where ideas take shape.
+With an extensive library of patterns, versatile templates, and Tailwind-inspired color palettes, Powder empowers designers and developers to build beautiful, custom sites—fast.

 ## Demo

-See the Powder theme in action at [https://briangardner.com/powder/demo/](https://briangardner.com/powder/demo/).
+See Powder in action at [https://briangardner.com/powder/demo/](https://briangardner.com/powder/demo/).

 ## Requirements